You should think about everything on this SEO checklist as incrementally beneficial.

 Search engines value sites that provide a good user experience and the speed of your site is a huge factor.

-A slow loading site will increase your bounce rate, as visitors lose patience and leave.
+A slow page load will increase your bounce rate, as visitors lose patience and leave.

 Many tools offer speed tests along with suggestions on how to make your site faster.